-At the end of the fiscal year, the ending balance of the school site's General Fund cost center group as shown on the school's budget inquiry, will determine the amount of carryover to be allowed to the school.
-The carryover will be processed in mid-August and will be allocated to the school's regular instruction cost center under the general supplies ledger account.
+At the end of the fiscal year, the ending balance of the school site's General Fund cost center group as shown on the school's budget inquiry, will determine the amount of carryover to be allowed to the school for the next fiscal year.
+The carryover will be processed during the second quarter of the fiscal year and will be allocated to the school's regular instruction cost center under the general supplies ledger account.